eProsima/PX4-FastRTPS-PoC/README.rst

 If all steps has been followed, you should see this output on the subscriber side of Fast RTPS.

 .. image:: doc/subscriber.png

+A video of this final process as demostration is available on `https://youtu.be/NF65EPD-6aY <https://youtu.be/NF65EPD-6aY>`_